-12.5 ANCHORAGE ZONES FOR PRESTRESSING ANCHORAGES
+12.5 BEARING ZONES BEHIND CONCENTRATED FORCES AND PRESTRESSING ANCHORAGES

-This clause applies to the design of prismatic anchorage zones in post-tensioned concrete members but is limited to cases having no more than two anchorages in any elevation or plan.
+Components subjected to concentrated forces, including anchorage zones in post-tensioned concrete members, shall be designed in accordance with Section 7.
+Alternatively, this section may be used for post-tensioned anchorage zones in cases having no more than two anchorages in any elevation or plan.